Scenario planning: Decide assumptions/drivers for change

-Perhaps the main benefit deriving from scenarios, however, comes from the alternative 'flavors' of the future their different perspectives offer.
-It is a common experience, when the scenarios finally emerge, for the participants to be startled by the insight they offer – as to what the general shape of the future might be – at this stage it no longer is a theoretical exercise but becomes a genuine framework (or rather set of alternative frameworks) for dealing with that.

 Scenario planning compared to other techniques

 Scenario planning differs from contingency planning, sensitivity analysis and computer simulations.

-Contingency planning is a "What if" tool, that only takes into account one uncertainty.
-However, scenario planning considers combinations of uncertainties in each scenario.
-Planners also try to select especially plausible but uncomfortable combinations of social developments.

-Sensitivity analysis analyzes changes in one variable only, which is useful for simple changes, while scenario planning tries to expose policy makers to significant interactions of major variables.

-While scenario planning can benefit from computer simulations, scenario planning is less formalized, and can be used to make plans for qualitative patterns that show up in a wide variety of simulated events.

-During the past 5 years, computer supported Morphological Analysis has been employed as aid in scenario development by the Swedish Defence Research Agency in Stockholm.
+From the start of the 21^{st} century, computer-supported Morphological Analysis has been employed as an aid in scenario development by the Swedish Defence Research Agency in Stockholm.
 This method makes it possible to create a multi-variable morphological field which can be treated as an inference model – thus integrating scenario planning techniques with contingency analysis and sensitivity analysis.

 Scenario analysis

 Scenario analysis is a process of analyzing future events by considering alternative possible outcomes (sometimes called "alternative worlds").
 Thus, scenario analysis, which is one of the main forms of projection, does not try to show one exact picture of the future.
 Instead, it presents several alternative future developments.
 Consequently, a scope of possible future outcomes is observable.
 Not only are the outcomes observable, also the development paths leading to the outcomes.
 In contrast to prognoses, the scenario analysis is not based on extrapolation of the past or the extension of past trends.
 It does not rely on historical data and does not expect past observations to remain valid in the future.
 Instead, it tries to consider possible developments and turning points, which may only be connected to the past.
 In short, several scenarios are fleshed out in a scenario analysis to show possible future outcomes.
 Each scenario normally combines optimistic, pessimistic, and more and less probable developments.
 However, all aspects of scenarios should be plausible.
 Although highly discussed, experience has shown that around three scenarios are most appropriate for further discussion and selection.
 More scenarios risks making the analysis overly complicated.
 Scenarios are often confused with other tools and approaches to planning.